xResto/air-quality-app/README.md

 # About The Project

 The application communicates with the Chief Inspectorate For Environmental Protection API to display data on air quality in Poland.
 It features a map of monitoring stations, current measurements and weather data, along with a history of pollution values from three days ago.
 Additionally, it includes a function to find the nearest station, a list of favorite stations, and a feature to locate the selected station on a map.
-The technologies used include Next.js, Tailwind CSS, Leaflet and Chart.js
+The technologies used include Next.js, Tailwind CSS, Leaflet and Chart.js.

-### Usage

 ## Getting Started